mesosphere/dcos-docs-site/pages/services/edge-lb/tutorials/multi-lb/index.md

    dcos marathon app add customer.json
    ```

+1. Verify the deployment of the sample service by running the following command:

+    ```bash
+    dcos marathon app list
+    ```

+    This command displays a list of deployed services similar to the following:

+    ```bash
+        ID                MEM   CPUS  TASKS  HEALTH  DEPLOYMENT  WAITING  CONTAINER  CMD
+    /customer          32   0.1    0/4    N/A      scale     True       DOCKER   sed -i 's:Welcome to...
+    /dcos-edgelb/api  1024   1     1/1    1/1       ---      False      MESOS    cp -vR /dcosfilestmp/*...
+    /hello-world      1024  0.5    1/1    1/1       ---      False       N/A     export...
+    /mysql            1024  0.5    0/0    0/0       ---      False      DOCKER   N/A
+    /openldap         256   0.3    0/0    0/0       ---      False      DOCKER   N/A
+    ```

 # Configure load balancing for the sample service
 1. Open a text editor to create the pool configuration file
 for the sample service in the `multi-lb-config.json` file: